Oreshnik (missile): Intimidation campaign

 Experts suggest that Putin launched a missile at Dnipro as a form of nuclear intimidation, following an unsuccessful attempt to establish "red lines" aimed at deterring U.S.-supplied missile strikes on Russian territory.
-Several media outlets and public figures have interpreted the 21 November strike with a new missile as a form of nuclear blackmail.
-For instance, The Economist published an article entitled "Vladimir Putin fires a new missile to amplify his nuclear threats", Similarly, the Institute for the Study of War argues that Putin rhetorically linked the 21 November Oreshnik strike to Russia's nuclear capabilities to dissuade Western nations from continuing their support for Ukraine.
+Several media outlets and public figures have interpreted the 21 November (2024) strike with a new missile as a form of nuclear blackmail.
+For instance, The Economist published an article entitled "Vladimir Putin fires a new missile to amplify his nuclear threats", and the Institute for the Study of War argues that Putin rhetorically linked the 21 November Oreshnik strike to Russia's nuclear capabilities to dissuade Western nations from continuing their support for Ukraine.

 Russian nuclear policy expert Maksim Starchak suggested that the primary purpose of the missile's use was not military damage but psychological pressure.
 He believes the strike was intended to frighten European residents into pressuring their governments to comply with Russia's demands.
 According to Meduza, the Kremlin's intent might have been to instill fear of conflict escalation with Russia in the incoming U.S. administration, thereby influencing its policies.

 According to The Moscow Times, the medium-range missile strike was part of a propaganda campaign orchestrated by the Russian military and intelligence services to intimidate Western leadership and populations.
 The operation was reportedly a response to Ukraine being permitted to use long-range missiles against Russian targets, with the ultimate aim of coercing the West into yielding to Moscow's demands.

 Military expert Mathieu Boulegue of Chatham House (UK) stated that while the Oreshnik missile does not alter the dynamics on the battlefield, it effectively serves the Kremlin's purpose of intimidating Western audiences.
 Similarly, James J. Townsend, a senior fellow at the Center for a New American Security, interpreted the missile's deployment as Russia's expression of dissatisfaction with the use of Western-produced long-range missiles by Ukraine.
-Townsend also described it as a message to Ukraine and the incoming U.S. President, Donald Trump, signaling that Russia remains committed to pursuing its objectives regardless of Western support for Ukraine.
+Townsend also described it as a message to Ukraine and the incoming U.S. President Donald Trump, signaling that Russia remains committed to pursuing its objectives regardless of Western support for Ukraine.